Selling on Etsy: a Guide for beginners

 - Bath & Beauty

 First steps to start selling on Etsy

 If you’ve never used Etsy before, the first step is to create an account.
-Otherwise, sign in to your existing account.
-Then you’re ready to open your shop.
+Otherwise, sign into your existing account.
+Then, you’re ready to open your shop.
 To do this, visit etsy.com and click on ‘Open your shop’.
-You’ll have to enter a few details such as your shop language, country and currency as well as adding a name for your shop.
+You’ll have to enter a few details such as your shop language, country, currency, and the new name for your shop.

 List your products

 The next and very important step is to list your products in your shop.
 This involves adding photographs, as well as giving details about the product and pricing.
 If you offer different options, such as different colours or patterns, you can add up to two variations per listing.
 You can also offer the option for personalization, which is what makes Etsy unique and sets it apart from other major marketplaces like Amazon for example.
 When you list your products, make sure to include keywords to optimize SEO and thus improve your shop’s visibility online.